Your Local Investing Group Is Up & Running. Now What?

 Connecting Investors and Businesses

 Fourth, and perhaps most importantly, the group must connect investors and businesses.
 A great way to create the relationships that lead to local investments is to organize periodic gatherings to showcase local businesses and nonprofits that want to connect with the community and potentially raise investment money.
 These events are similar to community outreach events, but the whole point is to support the presenters, who represent local small businesses and nonprofits.
 The events can be open to the public, private for group members only, or private for group members and others, such as potential group members, ecosystem members, and other interested guests.
 As we mentioned earlier, most businesses should not speak publicly, or even privately among people they do not know, about their current, future, or past investment opportunities.
 Therefore, the focus of a local business showcase is not on financial information, including projections, investment terms, past investment results, or amounts people want to raise, but instead, it is on the businesses themselves and the people behind them: who they are, the values that matter to them, their history in the community and elsewhere, the impact they have on the local economy, and the opportunities and challenges they face in the local economy.
 These events are also called pitchfests, but that term can be misleading, since the point is not to “pitch” investment ideas to the audience, à la “Shark Tank,” so much as it is to educate the community about the issues and opportunities that specific local small businesses face, and rally support and connections for them.
-The next guide in our How to Invest Locally series is Organizing Business Showcases, which will delve deeply into the process of creating these events.
+Take a look at Organizing Business Showcases, which will delve deeply into the process of creating these events.